-4) Educate yourself: Join the social media website.
+- Educate Yourself: Join the social media website.
 Understand how it works.
 Also, monitor your child’s profile.
 Beware of the content which is posted on your child’s profile.

-6) Read all the information on online safety available to you and include your child as well while reading such information.
-Routinely share articles on the dangers of internet, sharing information on social media etc with your child—not to scare him but to smarten him.
+- Read information about online safety available to you and include your child as well while reading such information.
+Routinely share articles on the dangers of the internet, sharing information on social media etc with your child—not to scare him but to smarten him.
 Also, keep yourself updated on the new social networking sites and apps doing the rounds.

-7) Learn about tracking and talk to your child about it.
+- Learn about tracking and talk to your child about it.
 Be aware of the potential privacy concerns this poses for photos and videos taken of your child.
-Example: Whenever you upload photos of your child on websites like Facebook turn off the geo-tagging or location of photos.
+Example - Whenever you upload photos of your child on websites like Facebook turn off the geo-tagging or location of photos.

-By following these guidelines, you can make sure that your family is safe on the internet.
+By following the above guidelines, you can make sure that your family is safe on the internet.
 Happy Parenting!
 Stay Safe.

 | Oct 17, 2016

 Another very important point is to look for approved kids app.
 Mostly these are apps that adhere to internationally approved rules such as COPPA etc.. which ensures that not just the content but also the ads that appear on the website or app is children friendly.
 Here is a link to an article we wrote where there are some additional points to run through. https://story31.in/blog/2016/how-safe-is-the-internet-for-our-children

 I strongly recommend using OPENDNS, a free service by Cisco. you can safe guard gadgets and computer, better still router. so all gadgets using wifi i home will be protected. it will filter all adult content also malware